wp-plugins/jquery-collapse-o-matic/readme.txt

 == Frequently Asked Questions ==

+= How dose one use the shortcode, exactly? =
+'[expand title="title goes here" id="optional-id-goes-here"]this is where content, including other shortcodes, goes.[/expand]'

+= Can one of the expands auto-expand based on an anchor tag in the url? = Yes, just do this:
+1. Give the expand a specific id in the short code: '[expand title="title goes here" id="monkey"]this is where content, including other shortcodes, goes.[/expand]'
+1. Use the id as and anchor in the URL: http://www.twinpictures.de/your-page/#monkey

 = Is Galato the same as Ice Cream? =
 No. Not even close.

 == Screenshots ==